martijnpoppen/leditbe/README.md

 ## Contributing

-To submit a bug report, please create an [issue at GitHub](https://github.com/fellownet/leditbe/issues/new).
+To submit a bug report or feature request, please create an [issue at GitHub](https://github.com/fellownet/leditbe/issues/new).

 If you'd like to contribute code to this project, please read the [CONTRIBUTING.md](https://github.com/fellownet/leditbe/blob/master/CONTRIBUTING.md) document.